noname0310/babylon-mmd/docs/docs/reference/loader/mmd-model-loader/mmd-standard-material/index.md

 ### Applied to MmdStandardMaterial

-For **`MmdStandardMaterial`**, settings are automatically configured by the **`MmdStandardMaterialBuilder`**, and you only need to add `import "babylon-mmd/esm/Loader/mmdOutlineRenderer";` to your code for it to work.
+For **`MmdStandardMaterial`**, settings are automatically configured by the **`MmdStandardMaterialBuilder`**, and you only need to call `RegisterMmdOutlineRenderer()` for it to work.

 ![outline](./outline.png)
 *Result with outline applied.*